Android OS privacy settings: Tight level

 6. Scroll down the page to Your data in the Assistant;

-8. Tap Include audio recordings;
+8. Tap Audio recordings;

 How to take control of apps